FullBlackWolf/TOGGLE/_posts/2025-05-01-Mature-Ferroptosis.md

 write.csv(results0, file="Group R2-2 vs Group R2-4.csv")
 ```

-After determining the head and tail, we will find the differential genes of the head and tail cell groups
+After determining the head and tail, we will find the differential genes of the head and tail cell groups (R)
 ---

 ```R